greatscottgadgets/greatfet-tutorials/i2c.md

 ## Inter-Integrated Circuit (I2C)

-I2C is a multi-master, multi-slave, half-duplex serial communication protocol that is commonly used for inter-chip communication; for example, between a microcontroller and a sensor.
+I2C is a multi-controller, multi-peripheral, half-duplex serial communication protocol that is commonly used for inter-chip communication; for example, between a microcontroller and a sensor.
 In this tutorial we will use GreatFET One to interface with a an I2C temperature and humidity sensor, the SI7021 from Silicon Labs.